pocc/term-color/TrueColour.md

-# Colours in terminal
+# Terminal Colours

-It's a common confusion about terminal colours...
-Actually we have this:
+There exists common confusion about terminal colours.
+This is what we have right now:

-- plain ascii
+- Plain ASCII
-- ansi escape codes (16 colour codes with bold/italic and background)
+- ANSI escape codes: 16 colour codes with bold/italic and background
-- 256 colour palette (216 colours + 16 ansi + 24 gray) (colors are 24bit)
+- 256 colour palette: 216 colours + 16 ANSI + 24 gray (colors are 24-bit)
-- 24bit true colour ("888" colours (aka 16 milion))
+- 24-bit true colour: "888" colours (aka 16 milion)

 ```
 printf "\x1b[${bg};2;${red};${green};${blue}m\n"
 ```

-The 256 colour palete is configured at start, and it's a 666 cube of colours, each of them defined as a 24bit (888 rgb) colour.
+The 256-colour palette is configured at start and is a 666-cube of colours, each of them defined as a 24-bit (888 rgb) colour.

-This means that current support can only display 256 different colours in the terminal, while truecolour means that you can display 16 milion different colours at the same time.
+This means that current support can only display 256 different colours in the terminal while "TrueColour" means that you can display 16 million different colours at the same time.

-Truecolour escape codes doesn't use a colour palette.
+Truecolour escape codes do not use a colour palette.
 They just specify the colour itself.

-Here's a test case:
+This is a good test case:

 ```
 printf "\x1b[38;2;255;100;0mTRUECOLOR\x1b[0m\n"